Un Pacto Entre los Dos: Background and production

 In 1989, after had two album which sold 1 million each one, Thalía announced her departure from Timbiriche to pursue a solo career.
 In January 1990, the singer traveled to the United States to prepare musically.
 At the University of California, Los Angeles (UCLA), she took English, dance, singing and acting classes.
-The album was produced by Thalía's mentor Alfredo Díaz, who was in charge of the music departament of Televisa.
+The album was produced by Thalía's mentor Alfredo Díaz, who was in charge of the music department of Televisa.
 The singer wanted to revive the Flower power movement and "to break from anything traditional".
 In the middle of that same year, she returned to Mexico with a new image and released her first LP on 9 October.
 "Un Pacto Entre los Dos" became its first promotional single for radio, the song was composed by Alfredo Díaz Ordaz and Thalía herself and it is a pop rock song that was very similar to some of her songs with the group Timbiriche.